onelogin/onelogin-python-aws-assume-role/README.md

  * region  Indicates where the instance is hosted.
 Possible values: 'us' or 'eu'.
  * ip  Indicates the IP to be used on the method to retrieve the SAMLResponse in order to bypass MFA if that IP was previously whitelisted.

-For security reasons, IP only can be provided at the onelogin.sdk.json.
+For security reasons, IP only can be provided in `onelogin.sdk.json`.
 On a shared machine where multiple users has access, That file should only be readable by the root of the machine that also controls the client_id / client_secret, and not by an end user, to prevent him manipulate the IP value.

 Place the file in the same path where the python script is invoked.

-There is an optional file onelogin.aws.json, that can be used if you plan to execute the script with some fixed values and avoid providing it on the command line each time.
+There is an optional file `onelogin.aws.json`, that can be used if you plan to execute the script with some fixed values and avoid providing it on the command line each time.

 ```json
 {